Astroherodvaipayan/xgboost-fed-flower/README.md

 # xgboost-fed-flower

-</h2>This is a step by step tutorial for running xgboost with flower federated framework</h2>
+## This is a step by step tutorial for running xgboost with flower federated framework

 first step is create a virtualenv using pyenv for running the framework, this to let you have a stable, reproducible, and portable environment.
 You are in control of which packages versions are installed and when they are upgraded.